yannisl/phd/phd-fontmanager.md

 and the derived files   `phd-fontmanager.ins`,  `phd-fontmanager.pdf`,
 and `phd-fontmanager.sty`.

+This is version 0.10.0

 ###Installation

 run
           phd-lua.bat on windows
           pdflatex phd.dtx
-          makeindex -s gind.ist -g phd
+          makeindex -s phd.ist -g phd.idx

-If you have any difficulties with the package come and join us at http://tex.stackexchange.com and post a new question or add a comment at http://tex.stackexchange.com/a/45023/963. or send me a message at  yannislaz at gmail.com
+If you have any difficulties with the package come and join us at http://tex.stackexchange.com and post a new question or send me a message at  yannislaz at gmail.com.
+Please note that at this stage the package is not production stable but close to completion.
+It will be released as a bundle with the `phd` package.
+The `phd` package loads `phd-fontmanager` automatically.

 ### Documentation